digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   > mkdir -p v1/my-pkg
   > cd v1/my-pkg
   > daml init
+  > daml version
+  SDK versions:
+    2.9.0  (project SDK version from daml.yaml)

+Running ``daml version`` should print a line showing that 2.9.0 or higher is the "project SDK version from daml.yaml".

 Add ``daml-script-beta`` to the list of dependencies in ``v1/my-pkg/daml.yaml``, as well as ``--target=1.16`` to the ``build-options``: